derek/milo/readme.md

 `milo docs {module}`

-Fires up a Selleck server to read documentation for {module}.
+Fires up a Selleck server to read documentation for {module}

+---

+`milo edit {module}`

+Easily open up an editor for the specified module

 ---